arian233/SudokuGame/README.md

 - While playing the sudoku, the user can click the listening mode button to switch the app to a listening mode.
 When the user clicks a preset cell, the pronunciation of the word will be played.

 - The user can click the "+" sign button to import the CSV files that contain the two language pairs to the current puzzle.
+  - When the user wants to import the CSV file, he/she can name the file by the user itself, after choosing the file, click ok to import the file successfully.

 - The user can click the refresh button to refresh the current puzzle.
   - Rule of refreshing